-Minnesota Statutes 2014 was printed and bound by Thomson Reuters/West under contract with the revisor's office.
-The assistance of Mark Bergen, Connie Burth, Nancy Roth, Jackie Wrolstad, and Ellen Gillespie is greatly appreciated.
+Minnesota Statutes 2020 was printed and bound by Thomson Reuters under contract with the revisor's office.
+The assistance of Anne Barnard, Connie Burth, Lori Livingston, John Nelson, Jill Raymond, and Nancy Roth is greatly appreciated.

-The revisor's office also gratefully acknowledges the editorial advice of Thomson Reuters/West, especially the work of Mark Bergen.
-While the two publications, Minnesota Statutes and Minnesota Statutes Annotated, are technically separate, the close coordination of their editors and ours has proved helpful for both.
+The revisor's office also gratefully acknowledges the collaboration with Thomson Reuters.
+While the two publications, Minnesota Statutes and Minnesota Statutes Annotated, are separate, the close coordination of the editors at Thomson Reuters and the revisor's office has proved helpful for both compilations.

 Work on the index to Minnesota Statutes is assisted by individuals under contract with the revisor's office.
-The efforts of Rose Coad, Stephanie Reymann, and Jan Stone are greatly appreciated.
+The efforts of Rose Coad and Jan Stone are greatly appreciated.